 Types of Kava

 Like grapes, coffee, and cannabis, kava plants are developing terroir.
-There are many different varieties of kava, and each may develop different chemical characteristics depending on their cultivation environment.
+There are many different varieties of kava, and each may develop different chemical characteristics depending on its cultivation environment.
 For example, the islands of Vanuatu are home to over two dozen different varieties of kava.
 But, in general, kava is separated into two broad categories: “noble” and “tudei.”

 Noble vs. Tudei Kava